vinhowe/lifelab-web/README.md

 - Capturing pain
 - Experimenting with habits to see what works for you

-Software development is my hammer.
-LifeLab is my take on personal improvement using ideas from software development.
+LifeLab is my take on personal improvement using ideas from agile software development.
 Here's how it works:

 - Capture issues related to pain points or areas for improvement in your life.
 - Create experiments that run for 2-week periods--"iterations."